JuliusNovachrono/cis106/HW4.md

 Directory | What is it used for?
 --------- | --------------------
-/bin    | used for containing binary commands that can be used by scripts,admin and other users /dev    | answer here
+/bin    | used for containing binary commands that can be used by scripts, admin and other users /dev    | used for containing device files such as a cd drive /etc    | used for containing static configuration files /home   | used for containing the home directory
-/etc    | answer here
-/home   | answer here
-/lib    | answer here
-/opt    | answer here
-/tmp    | answer here
-/var    | answer here
-/proc   | answer here
-/usr    | answer here
+/lib    | used for containing shared libaries that load after a program is started.
+/opt    | used for containing static add on software packages /tmp    | used for containing temporary files from booting the computer /var    | used for containing variable data, such as files /proc   | used for containing system information created when the computer is booted /usr    | used for containing sharable read only files

 6. **How does a period at the beginning of a file name means (example .bashrc)?**